The top 39 sales you won't want to miss this Presidents Day

 1. Mattress Firm

 You can save 20% off pillows, protectors and sheets.
-The store is also offering 60% off Sleepy’s accessories until March 10.
+The store is also offering 60% off Sleepy’s accessories until March 10, and 40% off select Serta mattresses during President's Day only.

 2. Casper

-If you purchase a mattress, you will receive 10% off your order until Feb.
-17.
+If you purchase a mattress, you will receive 15% off select orders through Feb 17.

 3. Nordstrom